zoezheng04/RISC-V-CPU/statements/gurjan.md

 My main roles were:

-* Full responsibility of writing, designing and testing the [Sign Extend](path/to/Sign-Extend), [Instruction Memory](path/to/Instruction-Memory).
+* Full responsibility of writing, designing, and testing the [Sign Extend](path/to/Sign-Extend), [Instruction Memory](path/to/Instruction-Memory).
-* Full responsibility of writing, designing and testing the [Single Cycle CPU](path/to/single-cycle).
+* Full responsibility of writing, designing, and testing the [Single Cycle CPU](path/to/single-cycle).
 * Debugging any files that aren't functioning correctly.
 * Minor contributions on helping to debug [pipelining](path/to/pipelining).
 * Minor contributions in debugging the [Two-way Associative Cache](path/to/2way)